briHalterman/html-css-crash-course/README.md

 I build this using simple HTML and CSS from scratch to solidify concepts without falling into tutorial hell.

-* This site contains a miniscule amount of CSS.
+\* This site contains a miniscule amount of JavaScript.